-Join the Hydrocephalus Association (HA) as we trick or treat for hydrocephalus!
+On this Friday the 13th, the Hydrocephalus Association (HA) announces a new fundraising initiative…It’s Trick or Treat for HA!
 This fun idea was brought to HA by Orange County, California, volunteer Heather Kluter.
 The basic concept of the initiative is for kids to take donation collection boxes with them when trick-or-treating, asking for donations to support educational outreach programs and hydrocephalus research initiatives.
+Heather also made this an “educational” opportunity about hydrocephalus, making a presentation about the condition to the students in the participating schools.

 Would you like to get involved?

-If you are interested in getting more information about Trick or Treat for HA, we will connect you with one of the parent/volunteer leaders who conducted this last year and send you an information kit.
-If you are interested in learning more about this fundraising initiative, or are interested in taking a leadership role, please contact Randi Corey at [email protected] Please use “Trick or Treat” as the Subject line when emailing.
+HA would love to have volunteers in other places get involved with Trick or Treat for HA events.
+HA will provide materials (collection boxes, fliers, posters) and the “how to.”
+We’re also seeking one or two Volunteer Chairs to take the lead on this event at a national level — working with other volunteers across the country conducting Trick or Treat for HA.
+If you are interested in learning more about this fundraising initiative, or are interested in taking a leadership role, please contact Randi Corey at email@example.com.
+Please use “Trick or Treat” as the Subject line when emailing.
 Thanks!